On the Impact of Control Signaling in RIS-Empowered Wireless Communications: RIS-Enabled Communication Paradigms

+In a system without \glspl{ris}, a generic structure for a typical transmission strategy can be divided into three key phases occurring in every frame: ``\emph{Signaling},'' ``\emph{Algorithmic},'' and ``\emph{Payload}.''
+The Signaling phase encompasses the actions conducted on the \glspl{cc} required for network node control.
+This phase relies on the quality of the \glspl{cc} and the information content within the control messages.
+The Algorithmic phase involves operations aiming at optimizing transmission parameters, such as selecting the transmit \gls{se}.
+The specifics of this phase are contingent on the chosen communication paradigm.
+The Payload phase handles the actual data transmission.

-Throughout the remainder of the paper, we assume that the system operates based on frames with duration, $\tau$, shorter than the channel coherence time, \emph{i.e.}, the channel coefficients are assumed to be constant -- or change negligibly -- over the duration of the frame.
-The channel coherence time is considered to be estimated beforehand and hence known at the beginning of each frame.
-Within each frame, a \gls{ris}-aided communication paradigm can be divided into four main phases, namely \emph{``Setup''}, \emph{``Algorithmic''}, \emph{``Acknowledgement''}, and \emph{``Payload''}, described in the following.
-We note that there could be access algorithms in which some of these phases may not be present; however, the mentioned four phases set a basis for a sufficiently general framework that can be used, in principle, to design other schemes where some of the steps are merged or omitted.
+In an \gls{ris}-aided system, we identify that a generic structure would have two Signaling phases, namely ``\emph{Initialization}'' and ``\emph{Setup},'' in conjunction with the ``\emph{Algorithmic}'' and ``\emph{Payload}'' phases.
+Sequentially, we have: Initialization, Algorithmic, Setup and Payload\footnote{We note that there could be communication strategies in which some of these phases may not be present, \emph{e.g.}, access procedures; however, the mentioned four phases set a basis for a sufficiently general framework for \gls{ris}-aided communication that can be used, in principle, to design other schemes where some of the steps are merged or omitted, as discussed in Section~\ref{sec:extension}.}.
+The time of a frame is thus divided as $\tau=\tau\ini+\tau\alg+\tau\set+\tau\pay$, where $\tau_i < \tau$, with $i\in\{{\rm ini},{\rm alg},{\rm set},{\rm pay}\}$, is the time of the corresponding phase.
+The duration of each phase can vary depending on the paradigm and the kind of \glspl{cc}.
+The phases are further elaborated as follows.